jeffThompson/Design2/Assignments/06_SomethingPunkBook.md

 The stapler and guillotine are the Fab Lab – check the sign outside for open hours.

 **PRINTING INSTRUCTIONS**
 Printing your book will require a bit more setup than a normal print.
 InDesign's `Print Booklet` feature can do some really complex printing, but with that comes more options.
+(Note, if you don't have InDesign on your computer, see the **File Export For Printing** instructions below.)

 ![Print booklet screen](https://raw.githubusercontent.com/jeffThompson/Design2/master/Images/Week06/InDesignScreenshots/PrintBooklet.png)